adaltas/node-nikita/src/core/render.coffee.md

 *   `gid`
     File group name or group id.
 *   `mode`
-    File mode (permission and sticky bits), default to `0666`, in the for of `{mode: 0o744}` or `{mode: "744"}`.
+    File mode (permission and sticky bits), default to `0644`, in the form of `{mode: 0o744}` or `{mode: "744"}`.

 If target is a callback, it will be called with the generated content as